Faculty of Arts and Social Sciences

 When you first enrol for your PhD, you will technically be an MPhil student.
 During your first year, you will have the opportunity to attend induction and training sessions organised by the Graduate School Network and by the Faculty of Arts and Social Sciences.

-At the end of your first year of full-time study, or your second year of part-time study, you will submit your literature review along with some other work for your upgrade to the full PhD programme.
+At the end of your first year of full-time study, or your second year of part-time study, you will submit a portfolio of work for your upgrade to the full PhD programme.
 For your upgrade, a panel of two OU academics will look at the work you’ve completed so far and your plans for the years ahead.

 In the first year of the PhD programme, you can also be assigned a mentor, namely a more advanced PhD student in a different discipline within the Faculty of Arts and Social Sciences.
 Your mentor is there to help you with the transition to life as a PhD student.